scontain/scone_mesh_tutorial/README.md

 Note that we want to outsource the management of Kubernetes to an external provider.
 Hence, we do not want Kubernetes nor any Kubernetes admin to be able to see the value of our environment variables - at no time: neither during the runtime nor during the startup time.
 Of course, only our original Python program should be able to be able to access the value.
 Any modification of the Python program must be detected.

 Note also that the cloud provider takes care of the integrity of the Kubernetes cluster using traditional isolation mechanisms (e.g., isolation using VMs and containers).
 Kubernetes will not have access to any data, code, or key material of the application: their confidentiality, integrity and freshness will all be protected by SCONE.

 ![Objectives](objective.png)

-#### The Manifest files
+#### The Manifest Files

 We can build a confidential container images and applications consisting of multiple container images with the help of a manifests:

-- `meshfile`:  describes how to build an application consisting of one or more images.
+- `Meshfile`:  describes how to build an application consisting of one or more images.
 This is defined by the application owner.
 This can define values that need to be **integrity** and **freshness** protected.
 We should avoid to define values that need to be **confidential** since admins of the application owner might see the meshfile.
 - `service manifest`: describes how to build a confidential image to deploy a confidential service.
 For example, we want to run a Python program inside an enclave.
 This `service manifest` is defined by the application or service owner.
 - `security policy`:  describes how to attest a service and to provision secrets / configuration to a service instance.
 This is automatically derived form the `meshfile` and `service file`.
 It can generate secrets that now admin can see.
 These secrets can be generated inside of an enclave or these secrets can be retrieved from an external key store like a HSM.